Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Conclusion

+The effect of duty cycle and blowing ratio on synthetic jet flow control over a stalled NACA 0025 airfoil at $\mathrm{Re}_c=10^5$ and $\alpha=\SI{10}{\degree}$ was studied experimentally.
+A finite-span microblower array operating at a modulation frequency of $F^+=11.76$ produced varying degrees of flow reattachment under different control strategies.
+Lift recovery, power efficiency, spanwise control authority, and flow stability were assessed, and the underlying vortical structures responsible for the aerodynamic effects were examined.
+The combined analysis provides a framework for identifying control strategies that balance aerodynamic performance with power efficiency and flow stability.

+The results demonstrated that the threshold momentum coefficient required for flow reattachment can be achieved by increasing either the duty cycle (DC) or the blowing ratio.
+Control effectiveness increased sharply once flow reattachment was achieved, representing the largest improvement in aerodynamic performance.
+Additional momentum continued to enhance midspan lift, spanwise control, and flow stability, but the effects eventually saturated, with high-power strategies yielding diminishing returns.
+The maximum spanwise control length was limited to only \SI{40}{\percent} of the array, highlighting the challenge of extending spanwise control with finite-span SJA arrays.
+The most power-efficient strategy for time-averaged lift recovery involved low-DCs (\SI{5}{\percent}) at threshold blowing ratios, indicating that brief, strong perturbations can effectively reattach the flow.
+This approach offers significant power savings compared to conventional strategies using higher duty cycles or continuous actuation.

+Low-DC strategies were efficient for time-averaged lift recovery, but flow stability was reduced.
+At low DCs, SJA-induced vortices were larger, lifted off the surface, and dissipated earlier and inconsistently across phases.
+This limited momentum transport, producing unsteady flow and, in some cases, a flapping shear layer.
+In contrast, higher DCs generated smaller, stronger vortices that remained near the surface and maintained more consistent boundary layer control.

-Lastly, the study found a strong correlation between the lift coefficient and the strength of the suction peak, demonstrating that single-point pressure measurements can serve as reliable indicators of lift.
-This finding is particularly important for rapidly testing various control parameters, including modulation frequency, DC, and blowing ratio, to identify optimal combinations for different flow conditions.
+Lastly, a strong correlation was observed between the lift coefficient and the strength of the suction peak, demonstrating that single-point pressure measurements can serve as reliable indicators of lift.
+This finding is particularly important for rapidly testing various control parameters, including modulation frequency, DC, and blowing ratio, to identify optimal combinations for different flow conditions, or to be used in closed-loop flow control systems.